tiangolo/angular-docker-multi-stage-example/README.md

 try_files $uri $uri/ /index.html =404;
 ```

-...that tells Nginx to try to match the files it is requested in the URL (URI) with files it has.
-That will make it match the `/main.bundle.js` and return the JavaScript file.
+...that tells Nginx to try to match the files it is requested in the URL (URI) with files it has available.
+That will make it, for example, match the `/main.bundle.js` and return the JavaScript file.
 But when there's no match, it will default to `index.html`.

 That will make it return the `index.html` for any other URL it receives, so, all the Angular router URLs will work, even when going to the URL directly in the browser (not being redirected from an internal section of the app).

-Without that, if you had a route like `/app/dashbaord/main`, when you tried to open that URL, Nginx wouldn't find the file `app/dashboard/main` and would return a `404 Not found`, instead of returning the `index.html` and let the Angular router handle it.
+Without that, if you had a route like `/app/dashbaord/main`, when you tried to open that URL, Nginx wouldn't find the file `app/dashboard/main` and would return a `404 Not found`, instead of returning the `index.html` and letting the Angular router handle it.

 The last part, `=404` tells Nginx to return a `404` if it doesn't even find an `index.html` file.
+That's the default case.
+But you will normally always have an `index.html` file.

 Save that file, we will use it soon.

 This is the minimum Nginx configuration.
-You could finetune it more, depending on your case if you want to explore more, read the [Nginx Beginner's Guide](http://nginx.org/en/docs/beginners_guide.html#conf_structure).
+You could finetune it more, depending on your case.
+If you want to explore more, read the [Nginx Beginner's Guide](http://nginx.org/en/docs/beginners_guide.html#conf_structure).

 ## Docker